A Couple Dam Hungry Birds – An Amsterdam Foodie Tour

 I had no idea how much food this actually meant.

 On our way to the next stop we chat about travel and the mutual destinations we have been to.
 After each country listed Zosia followed with an enthusiastic “did you try…!?”
 Her passion for food is evident.
 Clearly, our pallets are in excellent hands.

-Next up was Tjin’s, a convenient store known for its delicious takeaway and international goods.
-This cute little family run shop has served home-made dishes with Asian and South American flavors since 1980.”Today we will be sampling Broodje Pom” says Zosia before placing the order.
-She goes on to explain the chicken filled sandwich topped with citrus juice, pomtajer (vegetable root similar to sweet potato) hot pepper sauce, and ‘zuur’, a spicy pickled cabbage-onion relish.
-After my first bite, I understood why so many people were coming and going from this tiny convenient store.
+Next up was Tjin’s, a convenience store famouse for its delicious takeaway and international goods.
+This cute little family-run shop has served home-made dishes with Asian and South American flavours since 1980.”Today we will be sampling Broodje Pom” says Zosia before placing the order.
+She goes on to explain the chicken filled sandwich topped with citrus juice, pomtajer (a vegetable root similar to sweet potato) hot pepper sauce, and ‘zuur’, a spicy pickled cabbage-onion relish.
+After my first bite, I understood why so many people were coming and going from this tiny convenience store.
 This sandwich is the real deal.

 It was also big.
 I made the mistake of eating it all and with that my seventh biggest fear came true, two stops into our Amsterdam foodie tour and I was full.